Skip to main content

 You've been searching for answers.
 Maybe for months, maybe for years.
 The Shoemaker Protocol offers a structured, evidence-based path forward.

 MoldCo provides virtual-first care guided by the Shoemaker Protocol.
 One platform for labs, treatment, and care navigation.
-Clinicians trained in Dr. Shoemaker's methods.
+Full-time providers specializing in mold-related illness, working under the clinical direction of Dr. Scott McMahon.
 Treatment that can start based on your exposure and symptoms.

 If you're ready to stop wondering and start treating, we're here to help.